Abiaina/friendly-bassoon/String/string_overview.md

 #### Sort

+**Remember when using sort, case matters.** Uppercase before lowercase.

 - `sorted(a)`: works on strings, but it returns a copy of the string as a sorted list.
 - `a.sort()`: doesn't work on strings, convert string to a list (this is a copy) and then call sort on that list.